FCruz27/starter-hugo-academic/content/publication/journal-article/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+publication: "*Attention, Perception, & Psychophysics, 82*(7)"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: "Previous studies have shown a rather late and lexical level for holistic word processing.
+In the present study, we evaluated whether there are early effects in holistic processing of words, taking into consideration the role of lower-level visual processes that are critical in the hierarchy of visual word recognition: the extraction of viewpoint-invariant line junctions/vertices.
+We used contour-deleted words in two conditions: preservation of the vertices versus preservation of midsegments and an all-contour condition.
+We found evidence of a composite effect that was equivalent for all materials.
+Thus, we found no evidence of an early contribution of holistic processing to word recognition, and confirmed that holistic word processing is related to late lexical orthographic representations."

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes